 Chin Strap & Fastening

 With the fit snug to your head, all that’s left to do is fasten the chin strap.
-With thick ski or snowboard gloves on though, it can sometimes be tricky, especially if your helmet has a conventional clasp fastening.
+With thick ski gloves on though, it can sometimes be tricky, especially if your helmet has a conventional clasp fastening.
 Helmet manufacturers are now turning to magnets to make the process much easier.

 The most common system – and arguably one of the best – you’re likely to see, comes from Fidlock, masters of magnetic fastenings.
 Helmets with Fidlock buckles can be operated with one hand and without looking.
 All you need to do is slide the opposing pieces together and they’ll remain securely in place until you need to take it off.